 With the bunk hardware connections only snug-tight, the rails can be moved in or out as needed until the proper width is achieved along the entire length of the track.

-When the width is uniform along the full length of the track, check its square by measuring diagonally from the railroad tip to the railroad tip.
+When the width is uniform along the full length of the track, check its square by measuring diagonally from one end of the track to the diagonally opposite end.

 Ensure the end bunks are square to the rails.